 It seems like Austin gets all the spotlight these days, but San Antonio deserves some attention, too.
 Despite being the country's seventh-largest city, it's got a peaceful, slow-paced vibe.
 Take a stroll along the canals of the San Antonio River, then hit up Market Square, an enormous open-air Mexican market serving some of the best huevos rancheros on this side of the border.

 7. Baltimore, Maryland

-You might never guess that this mid-Atlantic city is home to one of the country's most up-and-coming art scenes.
+You might never guess that Baltimore, a mid-Atlantic city, is home to one of the country's most up-and-coming art scenes.
 Head to the funky neighborhood of Station North for stellar urban street art, or visit the American Visionary Art Museum (AVAM), which is completely dedicated to the work of self-taught artists.

 8. Detroit, Michigan

 Detroit is a story of revival: An industrial powerhouse in the 1950s, it took a downturn in the '70s but has reinvented itself in the past ten years as a hipster hot spot replete with industry (take watch company Shinola); remarkably beautiful, affordable real estate; and and cutting-edge culture.
 In fact, Detroit's theaters make up the second-largest theater district in the U.S. after New York.